-The following table lists the details that had been changed with new versions of the firmware.
+The following tables list the details that had been changed with new versions of the firmware.
+In general, previous updates are included in the latest one.

 Attention: Never update your radio unless it is really required or with other words 'Don't fix it, if it isn't broken'!
 This cannot be stressed often enough.
+Only take those firmware as found on our support pages.
+Before performing an update, double check that the firmware on our support page has not been withdrawn.

-Firmware Release notes for DB25-D 15.1
+15.1 Firmware Release notes for DB25-D